lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

 ### Key considerations
  - Use the best GCP Account type:
     - **Use GCP Free Tier** (get $ 300 USD in GCP credits for new users) minimal service limits set by Google - [link](https://cloud.google.com/free) --OR--
     - **Use Your Organization's GCP Account** - service limits set by your company & Google
  - Understand the size & complexity of your analysis
  - Review your budget / timeline
- - Determine the location (Google data center) for your project - [GCP data center locations](https://cloud.google.com/about/locations/) shown below
+ - Determine the best location (Google data center) for your project - [GCP data center locations](https://cloud.google.com/about/locations/) shown below

    [![GCP Locations](/images/all-regions.png)]()